-- 59. The concession holder must ensure, in the event that the master of the boat sights a fishing boat within the Convention Area that is not authorised to fish in the HIMI fishery, that the master documents as much information as possible on each such sighting, including: - a. name and description of the boat; - b. boat call sign; - c. registration number and the Lloyds/IMO number of the boat; - d.
-Flag State of the boat; - e. photographs of the boat to support the report; and - f. any other relevant information regarding the observed activities of the sighted boat. - 60.
+60. The concession holder must ensure, in the event that the master of the boat sights a fishing boat within the Convention Area, that the master documents as much information as possible on each such sighting, including:

+- a. name and description of the boat; - b. boat call sign; - c. registration number and the Lloyds/IMO number of the boat; - d.
+Flag State of the boat; - e. photographs of the boat to support the report; and - f. any other relevant information regarding the observed activities of the sighted boat. - 61.
 The concession holder must ensure that the master forwards a report containing the information referred to in the above paragraph to AFMA via email AntarcticReporting@afma.gov.au as soon as possible.